cslev/add_veth_to_docker/README.md

 ## Usage
 `$ sudo ./add_veth2container <container_name> <veth_name_at_host> <veth_name_in_container>`

+## Note
+`<container_name>` is not the image name, as you can have multiple containers running the same image.
+If you do not provide any name for your running container during the init phase, Docker automatically assigns one to it.

+To specify an own name to your container use `--name <my_container>` argument when starting the container.

+If your container is already running, you can distille the output of `docker ps` command to figure out what is the name of the corresponding container.

 ## What it does
 - checks whether the veth pair and the container you want to connect the veth pair to is up and running
 - binds a pointer to the container's namespace in the root namespace to enable the usage of `ip netns`